ghernantes/Training.MLOps.MLFlow/3_MLflow_Tracking_Server_in_Docker/README.md

     mlflow:
         build:
           context: ./mlflow
+          #dockerfile: Dockerfile-as-root        # to build a root image with a system pip install of mlflow.
-          dockerfile: Dockerfile                 # to build a root image with a system pip install of mlflow
+          dockerfile: Dockerfile-as-gustavo      # to build a non-root image with a system pip install of mlflow
           #dockerfile: Dockerfile-conda          # to build a non-root image with a tailored conda env for mlflow
+        #image: mlflow_tracker_slim_as_root      # This image does NOT provide Artifact management.
-        image: mlflow_tracker_slim
+        image: mlflow_tracker_slim_as_gustavo
+        #image: mlflow_tracker_conda             # This image may be unnecessarily large.
         container_name: mlflow_tracker_${MLFLOW_PORT}
         hostname: mlflow_phpmyadmin_${MLFLOW_PORT}
         #restart: unless-stopped